Mask prior-guided denoising diffusion improves inverse protein folding: Supplementary Material

 The description of an invariant point attention (IPA) layer is illustrated in Algorithm \ref{ipa_alg}.
 IPA plays a crucial role in AlphaFold2 \cite{jumper2021highly} as it determines the refinement process of protein structure generation.
 It is a geometry-aware attention mechanism that operates on a set of rigid coordinate frames and maintains SE(3)-invariance for single representation updates.
 We apply IPA as a masked sequence designer in MapDiff.
 In the original implementation, each IPA layer regards the protein as a fully connected graph and only updates the node residue representations.
 Following the message passing proposed by Yim et al. (2023) \cite{SE3DIFFP}, we perform an edge update by propagating the updated node information to pairwise edge representations.
 Finally, we extract the node representations from the last IPA layer to predict the masked residue types.

-\subsection{S5.
+\subsection{S7.
 Sensitivity}

-In Figure \ref{fig:sensitivity}, we analyze the performance sensitivity of MapDiff with respect to the number of Monte-Carlo samples and DDIM skipping steps.
-Figure \ref{fig:sensitivity}a demonstrates that sequence recovery and NSSR62 significantly improve with the number of included Monte Carlo samples.
+In Supplementary Fig. \ref{fig:sensitivity}, we analyze the performance sensitivity of MapDiff with respect to the number of Monte-Carlo samples and DDIM skipping steps.
+Supplementary Fig. \ref{fig:sensitivity}a demonstrates that sequence recovery and NSSR62 substantially improve with the number of included Monte Carlo samples.
 Notably, the model performance remains stable and high only if the number of samples reaches 20.
 This finding indicates that enhancing prediction uncertainty through Monte-Carlo dropout is an effective strategy for improving the diffusion-based generation process.
-Figure \ref{fig:sensitivity}b illustrates the model performance against the number of DDIM skipping steps.
+Supplementary Fig. \ref{fig:sensitivity}b illustrates the model performance against the number of DDIM skipping steps.
 To isolate the performance gain from Monte-Carlo dropout, we set the number of Monte-Carlo samples to two in this validation.
 The results show that even as the number of skipping steps increases, MapDiff achieves higher recovery compared to the model variant without IPA.
 This can be attributed to the prior knowledge provided by the pre-trained IPA component, which denoises the diffusion trajectories toward more reliable sampling and, consequently, more accurate sequence generation.

-\subsection{S6.
+\subsection{S8.
 Scalability}

-In Figure \ref{fig:runtime}, we analyze the scalability of MapDiff across denoising training and sampling inference modes.
-Figure \ref{fig:runtime}a illustrates the runtimes of model training and inference against the protein sequence length.
+In Supplementary Fig. \ref{fig:runtime}, we analyze the scalability of MapDiff across denoising training and sampling inference modes.
+Supplementary Fig. \ref{fig:runtime}a illustrates the runtimes of model training and inference against the protein sequence length.
 For each protein length, we conduct ten independent runs using a single Tesla A100 GPU.
 We empirically observe that the runtimes of MapDiff increase almost linearly with the protein sequence length.
 For instance, MapDiff takes around 0.13 seconds for a short protein sequence with 100 residues during denoising training, while the runtime reaches around 0.28 seconds for a long protein sequence with 500 residues.
-Figure \ref{fig:runtime}b shows the peak GPU memory usage against the protein sequence length.
+Supplementary Fig. \ref{fig:runtime}b shows the peak GPU memory usage against the protein sequence length.
 Similar to the runtime, the memory usage exhibits a linear increase as the sequence length grows.
 During sampling inference, MapDiff only requires around 2GB of RAM for a protein sequence with 500 residues.
 The study highlights the scalability of MapDiff in both training and inference.